-Portfolio Managers: David Miller, Chief Investment Officer and Senior Portfolio Manager of the Advisor, and Charles Ashley, Portfolio Manager of the Advisor, serve as the Fund's Portfolio Managers and are jointly and primarily responsible for the day-to-day management of the Fund.
-Messrs.
-Miller and Ashley have served the Fund in this capacity since January 2018 and September 2022, respectively.
+Portfolio Manager: Neil Azous, Chief Investment Officer and Portfolio Manager of the Sub-Advisor, serves as the Fund's Portfolio Manager and is primarily responsible for the day-to-day management of the Fund.
+Mr. Azous has served the Fund in this capacity since it commenced operations in May, 2025.

-Purchase and Sale of Fund Shares: You may purchase and sell individual Fund shares at market prices on the Nasdaq Stock Market (the "Exchange") through your financial institution on each day that the Exchange is open for business (a "Business Day").
+Purchase and Sale of Fund Shares: You may purchase and sell individual Fund shares at market prices on the Cboe BZX Exchange, Inc. (the "Exchange") through your financial institution on each day that the Exchange is open for business ("Business Day").
 Because individual Fund shares trade at market prices rather than at their NAV, shares may trade at a price greater than NAV (premium) or less than NAV (discount).
 You may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the secondary market (the "bid-ask spread").